M'Bala Nzola: Club career

-On 28 January 2015, Nzola made his professional debut with Académica de Coimbra in a 2014–15 Taça da Liga match against FC Porto, coming on as a substitute in the 4–1 away loss.
+On 28 January 2015, Nzola made his professional debut with Académica de Coimbra in a 2014–15 Taça da Liga match against Porto, coming on as a substitute in the 4–1 away loss.

-On 7 August 2016, he joined Lega Pro club Virtus Francavilla Calcio.
+On 7 August 2016, he joined Lega Pro club Virtus Francavilla.

-On 7 August 2017, after helping Virtus Francavilla Calcio reach the Lega Pro promotion play-offs, Nzola signed a four-year deal with Carpi F.C.
-1909.
+On 7 August 2017, after helping Virtus Francavilla reach the Lega Pro promotion play-offs, Nzola signed a four-year deal with Carpi.

 On 16 August 2018, he joined Serie C club Trapani on a season-long loan.
-Trapani held the obligation to purchase him from Carpi at the end of the loan term in case of Trapani's promotion into Serie B. On 15 June he scored the first goal for the Trapani victory over Piacenza, and after that Trapani was promoted in Serie B after two years of Serie C.
+Trapani held the obligation to purchase him from Carpi at the end of the loan term in case of Trapani's promotion to Serie B. On 15 June he scored the first goal for the Trapani victory over Piacenza, and after that Trapani was promoted in Serie B after two years of Serie C.

 On 13 January 2020, he joined Serie B club Spezia on loan with an option to purchase.

 On 7 October 2020, Nzola signed with Spezia a three-year contract.
+On 10 August 2023, he joined fellow Italian side Fiorentina.

+On 7 August 2025, Nzola was loaned by Pisa, with an option to buy.

 International career

-Being born in Angola, but raised in France, Nzola could represent both the countries at an international level.
+Being born in Angola, but raised in France, Nzola was eligible for either country at international level.

 In March 2021, some months after he expressed his desire to represent Angola, he received his first call-up to the national team.
 Some days after, on 25 March 2021, he made his debut for the Palancas Negras against Gambia, in a qualifying match for the Africa Cup of Nations.